Signed in as:

 17. All weights are final.
 Fish will not be weighed more than once.

 18. In the event of a tie, the tie will be broken by the weight of the teams’ largest fish.
-If still tied, the tie will be broken by the weight of the teams’ second largest fish.
-The process will continue until the tie is broken.
+If still tied the team who registered for the tournament first will be declared the winner.

 19. Teams are only allowed to use artificial lures; "no live bait” or “prepared bait” will be permitted, with the exception of pork strips, or commercially sold scents, etc. Only ONE casting, spin casting, spinning rod and reel or fly rod (10-foot maximum length from butt of handle to rod tip) may be used at any one time per angler.
 Be prepared to show your current fishing license, at registration, from the state in which the tournament is being held.